-Click here to book a room.
-Please access the link to book a room only when you are ready to pay.
+Please access this link to book a room only when you are ready to pay.
 Reservations are not final until the payment has been submitted.
-You have until May 23, 2017 to book a room.
+You have until May 22, 2018 to book a room.

 Frequently asked questions: Cassell Hall, International Reception Center (IRC)

 When can I check-in?: Summer students may check in at the front desk.
 You may arrive anytime on your check-in day, 24 hours a day, seven days a week.
 The front desk staff will register you and give you your room.